El Club · Chinchón

 Lope de Vega Theater

-Historic theater with a curtain painted by Luis Muriel depicting images of the city.
-It is built on the ruins of the old Palace of the Counts, sadly disappeared after the War of Spanish Succession.
-It has this name because this author wrote and signed in Chinchón the comedy "El Blasón de los Chaves de Villalba" when he was staying at the Palace with the Counts of Chinchón.
-It was built in 1891 by the Society of Harvesters.
-The facade is Renaissance and inside there is a fantastic canvas with views and allegories of the city that serves as a backdrop and is the work of Luis Muriel.
-It has capacity for 325 people and its structure is reminiscent of a typical corral.
-In the entrance hall you can see a plaque in honor of the well-known actor born in Chinchón José Sacristán.
+MonumentoA historic theater featuring a curtain painted by Luis Muriel depicting scenes of the city.
+It was built on the ruins of the former Palace of the Counts, which was sadly destroyed following the War of Spanish Succession.
+It bears this name because the author wrote and signed the comedy “El Blasón de los Chaves de Villalba” in Chinchón while staying at the Palace with the Counts of Chinchón.
+It was built in 1891 by the Society of Winegrowers.
+The façade is Renaissance-style, and inside, a fantastic canvas depicting views and allegories of the city—which serves as a backdrop—stands out; it is the work of Luis Muriel.
+It has a capacity for 325 people, and its structure resembles a typical courtyard.
+In the entrance hall, you can see a plaque honoring the well-known actor José Sacristán, who was born in Chinchón.

 Ver detalle →